Hiran Minar

 Hiran Minar (lit.
 'The Deer Tower') is an early 17th-century Mughal-era complex in Sheikhupura, in the Pakistani province of Punjab.
-It was built at the site of a game reserve in honor of Mughal Emperor Jahangir's beloved antelope, Mansraj(lit.
+It was built at the site of a game reserve in memory of Mughal Emperor Jahangir's beloved pet antelope, Mansraj (lit.
 'Light of Mind').
-The emperor is remembered for his fondness of nature, and his complex embodies the Mughal relationship between humans, pets and hunting.
+The emperor is remembered for his fondness of nature, and the complex embodies the Mughal relationship between humans, pets and hunting.

-The landmark was proclaimed secure by the under the Ancient Monuments Reservation Act, 1904 (Antiquities Act, 1975) in 1916.
-The Hiran Minar and Tank Sheikhupura are likewise engraved on the Provisional list of UNESCO World Heritage.
+The landmark was proclaimed protected under the Ancient Monuments Reservation Act, 1904 (Antiquities Act, 1975) in 1916.
+The Hiran Minar and Tank Sheikhupura are also on the Provisional List of UNESCO World Heritage.

 Location

 The Hiran Minar is located in the city of Sheikhupura, about 40 kilometers northwest of Lahore, near the Sheikhupura Fort, which also dates from the early 17th century.
 Both sites are accessible from Lahore via the M2 Motorway, which connects Lahore to Islamabad.

 History

 Hiran Minar was built during the reign of the Mughal Emperor Jahangir in a hunting reserve used by the Mughal royals.
 The reserve was built in a scrub forest, and allowed Mughal emperors to experience a sense of semi-wilderness near the imperial city of Lahore.
-The wild-reserve was used as a park where visitors could enjoy the sport of hunting.
+The wild-reserve was used as a park where the royals could hunt for sport.

 The minaret itself was built in 1606 C.E. as a monument to Emperor Jahangir's beloved pet antelope, Mansiraj ("lord of all animal beings").
 The practice of building such tomb-markers over the skulls of game animals is an ancient Persian custom.